verayannn/SpotDMouse/README.md

 **Why Attribution Instead of Ablation:** Traditional ablation studies work well on systems trained for logits, but biological systems exhibit fundamental differences.
 Our biologically constrained model shows signs of **disinhibition when we ablate cell types**, which is commensurate with compensation mechanisms seen in actual brain circuits.
 For example, if one retinal ganglion cell (RGC) dies in your retina, the remaining cells interpolate and compensate for the missing information - the visual system doesn't simply lose that information.
 This **redundant, recursive nature of biological circuits** means ablation studies can trigger artificial compensation that confounds interpretation of individual component contributions.

+### Learning and Plasticity in Visual Cortex
+Research has demonstrated that learning significantly modifies visual cortex representations (Goltstein et al., 2013; Khan et al., 2018; Poort et al., 2015).
+These studies show that reward-driven learning enhances both sensory and non-sensory representations in primary visual cortex, supporting our hypothesis that V1 has evolved to support efficient learning rather than just efficient coding.
+Additionally, visual adaptation studies (Maffei et al., 1973) demonstrate the dynamic nature of visual processing that our temporal approach captures.

 ### Bridging Neuroscience and Robotics
 This work provides **bidirectional benefits**:
 - **For Neuroscience:** Tests fundamental theories about why visual systems evolved as they did
 - **For Robotics:** Provides principled approaches to visual processing based on biological insights
 - **For AI:** Demonstrates how evolutionary optimization can inform artificial learning systems

+The integration of neuroscientific insights with robotics follows recent trends in using brain-inspired approaches for artificial intelligence (Wang et al., 2018), particularly in understanding how biological systems achieve sample-efficient learning.

 ---